graphs4value/refinery/subprojects/docs/src/learn/docker/index.md

 ### Threading

+:arrow_right: If you only run a single model generation task at a time, you don't need to adjust these settings.

-:warning: Excessively large values may overload the server.
+:warning: Excessively large thread counts may overload the server.
 Make sure that _all_ Refinery threads can run at the same time to avoid thread starvation.

 #### `REFINERY_XTEXT_THREAD_COUNT`

 Number of threads used for non-blocking text editing operations.
 A value of `0` allows an _unlimited_ number of threads by running each semantics calculation in a new thread.

-:warning: Excessively large values may overload the server.
-Make sure that _all_ Refinery threads can run at the same time to avoid thread starvation.

 **Default value:** `1`

 #### `REFINERY_XTEXT_LOCKING_THREAD_COUNT`

 Number of threads used for text editing operations that lock the document.
 A value of `0` allows an _unlimited_ number of threads by running each semantics calculation in a new thread.

 **Default value:** equal to `REFINERY_XTEXT_THREAD_COUNT`